Oliver-Loeffler/scenebuilder/README.md

 ## February 2023 highlight:

-* added Chinese translation added @bbbboom
+* added Chinese translation provided by @bbbboom
+* This fork is now consistently called Scene Builder LE and its configuration and settings are independent from Gluon released Scene Builder versions.
+* Tracking functionality has been removed, user registration is no longer working.

 ## October 2022 highlights: